-Notified Standards o f Accessibility

-Harmonized Guidelines and Space Standards for Creation of Barrier Free Environment for Persons with Disability and Elderly Persons
+Notified Standards of Accessibility Harmonized Guidelines and Space Standards for Barrier Free Built Environment for Persons with Disability and Elderly Persons TARGETS CONDUCTING ACCESS AUDITS AND MAKING NOMINATED CENTRAL AND STATE/UT GOVERNMENT BUILDINGS

-TARGETS

-CONDUCTING ACCESS AUDITS AND MAKING NOMINATED CENTRAL AND STATE/UT GOVERNMENT BUILDINGS ACCESSIBLE

-- 1524 buildings already made accessible by providing accessibility features such as ramps, lifts, toilets, parking, etc. These include
+- 1630 buildings already made accessible by providing accessibility features such as ramps, lifts, toilets, parking, etc. These include

 - 1030 Central Government buildings

-- 494 buildings in States/UTs
+- 600 buildings in States/UTs

-Access audits of 1662 State/UT Government buildings completed (funded by the Central Government)
+Access audits of 1671 State/UT Government buildings completed

-The key requirement to ensure creation of accessible buildings is formulation and enforcement of local byelaws inclusive of accessibility.
-Most States/UTs have adopted the Model Building Bye laws to link accessibility with the process of giving building permits and completion certificates.
+The key requirement to ensure creation of accessible buildings is formulation and enforcement of local bye-laws inclusive of accessibility.
+Most States/UTs have adopted the Model Building Bye-Laws to link accessibility with the process of giving building permits and completion certificates.